Some FDA-approved AI medical devices are not ‘adequately’ evaluated, Stanford study says

 Partly due to a reticence to release code, datasets, and techniques, much of the data used today to train AI algorithms for diagnosing diseases might perpetuate inequalities, previous studies have shown.
 A team of U.K. scientists found that almost all eye disease datasets come from patients in North America, Europe, and China, meaning eye disease-diagnosing algorithms are less certain to work well for racial groups from underrepresented countries.
 In another study, researchers from the University of Toronto, the Vector Institute, and MIT showed that widely used chest X-ray datasets encode racial, gender, and socioeconomic bias.

-Beyond basic dataset challenges, models lacking sufficient peer-review can encounter unforeseen roadblocks when deployed in the real world.
-Scientists at Harvard found that algorithms trained to recognize and classify CT scans could become biased to scan formats from certain CT machine manufacturers.
+Beyond basic dataset challenges, models lacking sufficient peer review can encounter unforeseen roadblocks when deployed in the real world.
+Scientists at Harvard found that algorithms trained to recognize and classify CT scans could become biased toward scan formats from certain CT machine manufacturers.
 Meanwhile, a Google-published whitepaper revealed challenges in implementing an eye disease-predicting system in Thailand hospitals, including issues with scan accuracy.
 And studies conducted by companies like Babylon Health, a well-funded telemedicine startup that claims to be able to triage a range of diseases from text messages, have been repeatedly called into question.

 The coauthors of the Stanford study argue that information about the number of sites in an evaluation must be “consistently reported” in order for clinicians, researchers, and patients to make informed judgments about the reliability of a given AI medical device.
 Multisite evaluations are important for understanding algorithmic bias and reliability, they say, and can help in accounting for variations in equipment, technician standards, image storage formats, demographic makeup, and disease prevalence.